spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg/vmware.md

   Nodes can exhaust the 60 GiB storage with prolonged use.
 If you initially set up the gateway with one node, you can resize it at a later time.

-- A Linux environment with a Docker daemon installed and a connection to Palette and the MAAS endpoint.
+- An x86 Linux environment with a Docker daemon installed and a connection to Palette and the VMware vSphere endpoint.
   The Palette CLI installation must be invoked on an up-to-date Linux system with an x86-64 architecture.

-- One additional Kubernetes control plane IP address for rolling upgrades.
-- A Linux x86-64 host with the Docker daemon installed.

 Before installing PCG on VMware, review the following system requirements and permissions.
 The vSphere user account used to deploy the PCG must have the required permissions to access the proper roles and objects in vSphere.